freenas/freenas-docs/userguide/storage.rst

 Removing Cache or Log Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To remove a cache or log device go to
+Cache or log devices can be removed by going to
-:menuselection:`Storage --> Pools -->`.
+:menuselection:`Storage --> Pools`.
-Click
-|ui-settings| :menuselection:`--> Status`
-for the desired pool.
-Then click
+Choose the desired pool and click
-|ui-options| :menuselection:`--> Remove`
+|ui-settings| :menuselection:`--> Status`.
-to remove the desired log or cache device.
+Choose the log or cache device to remove, then click
+|ui-options| :menuselection:`--> Remove`.

 .. index:: Hot Spares, Spares